Asciizzz/AsczEngine-v3/ReadMe.md

   - *Frustum Clipping*: WIP!
   - *Rasterization*: uses the projected `faces` to interpolate and fill in `buffers`: `color`, `depth`, `world`, `normal`, `texture`, etc.
   - *Phong Shading*: uses the `buffers`' datas to apply Phong Shading to each pixel.

+#### Complex:

+##### Creation of Runtime Faces:

+- In a *mesh*, faces are represented by *indices* pointing to the vertices, normals, textures, and colors.

+- However, in *runtime*, faces are stored as *complete objects* that contain the actual vertices, normals, textures, and colors.

+- This difference is necessary because new faces can be generated during the clipping and splitting process.
+The original index-based system in the mesh cannot handle these changes, so we need to store the full face data in runtime.

+- The `createRuntimeFaces` function performs two main tasks:
+  - Converts index-based faces into fully defined face objects with actual vertices, normals, textures, and colors.
+  - Clips and splits faces that intersect with the camera's frustum to ensure proper rendering.

 ### Future Addition: